easytarget/MQ-Pro-IO/README.md

 Unfortunately there is no [Official Ubuntu image](https://ubuntu.com/download/risc-v) for the MQ Pro, but you can use the image for the SiPeed LicheeRV.
 This has the same SOC as the MQ-Pro, and boots properly.

 Once the LicheeRV image is booted you can swap the device tree it uses for the MQ-Pro one.
-- The mqpro device tree *is* available in the firmware package, but is not the default installed by `flash-kernel`.
+- The correct MangoPI MQ Pro device tree *is* available in the firmware package, but is not the default installed by `flash-kernel`.
+  - It is provided in the `linux-modules-<kernel version>` package for each kernel.
 - You can reconfigure `flash-kernel` to always select the MQ-Pro tree instead of the Lichee RV default in config.
-- This is future proof, each new kernel release also delivers a new set of device trees that to be installed as the kernel image is created.
+  - This is future proof
+  - Each new kernel release also delivers a new set of device trees that to be installed as the kernel image is created.

-The idea of compiling a custom Device Tree is depreciated in favor of the vanilla mqpro devicetree and using gpiod and pinctl to setup devices.
+The idea of compiling a custom Device Tree is depreciated in favor of the vanilla MQ-Pro device tree and using [gpiod](https://www.kernel.org/doc/html/v4.17/driver-api/gpio/index.html) and [pinctl](https://www.kernel.org/doc/html/v4.15/driver-api/pinctl.html) to setup devices.
 - However, I also have instructions for doing this, for those who like to tinker.

 -----------------------------